euniceylee/the-best-donut/README.md

-# A list of only the worthy donuts I've eaten around the US
+# A not definitive list of the best donuts Eunice has eaten in the US

 ### Chicago
 - Firecakes (get the old fashioned)